muratk5n/thirdwave/en/index.md

 wout going out to the cloud.
 But I dont think one dinky little "neural" processing unit will allow you to run any of these recent LLMs locally.
 It is unclear such an ability would be desired either.
-LLMs are useless for any serious need.
+LLMs are useless for any serious real-world need.

 Biztech Mag: "Both the [Microsoft] Surface Pro 10 and the Surface Laptop 6 feature an NPU"